SABS-R3-Epidemiology/rEpiabm/README.md

 **Instructions:**

-1. Open simulation.R and amend the following parameters (these are the default values):
+1. Open simulation_toy.r and amend the following parameters (these are the default values):
   ```
   population_size = as.integer(100),
   cell_number = as.integer(2),